Inter-service communication rarely fails on the happy path. It fails in timeouts, retries, and assumptions each side forgot to make explicit.

 - Event-Driven Architecture - Learn more about event models and designing asynchronous flows.

-- Fault Tolerance Patterns - Timeout/retry/circuit breaker as a mandatory layer of inter-service communication.
+- Fault Tolerance Patterns - Timeouts, retries, and circuit breakers as a mandatory layer of inter-service communication.

 - Consistency and idempotency - How to ensure data correctness during retries and re-delivery of events.